AlexanderBeyn/kb/README.md

 argument, to signify extended input.
 There needs to be a space before the `+` on the command line.

+## Configuration

+`kb` reads its configuration from `.kb.yaml` in your home directory.
+Additionally, `kb` caches some data from the server in this file for quicker responses.

+### Server access
+The quickest way to create a new configuration file is with `kb config prompt`.
+This will prompt you for a Kanboard API URL, your username, and your password or API key.

+### Defaults
+The default project and column can be set with `kb config defaults`.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)